psenger/react-progress-bar/README.md

 Im pretty happy with these results.
 If I could get time to do a few more things:

 * spend more time on the tests, they are not up to my standards.
+* we need a loading mask. when the api server is coming up or slow to respond the screen looks bad.
 * I would use a third party for the widgets or create my own component library to reuse these.
 * I dont like how slow the app is in IE, I would maybe look into SSR.
 * I would get the App.js spec test running, its just to hard to figure out how to wire the whole thing together.
 * I would add night watch to dial up Browser Stack to run end to end tests on all the browsers.
 * spend more time on the docs.

+# Known Issues

+1. When the API comes up or is in the middle of of sending data, the page looks odd.
+Parts of it are missing.